-A Body in Fukushima, a haunting series of photographs, is the collaborative work between Eiko and Japanese historian and photographer William Johnston.
-Eiko and Johnston met in 2015 and, prior to this artistic collaboration, had co-taught courses in Wesleyan University on the atomic bombings and mountaintop removal mining.
+A Body in Fukushima, a series of photographs, is the collaborative work between Eiko and Japanese historian and photographer William Johnston.
+Eiko and Johnston met in 2005 and, prior to this artistic collaboration, had co-taught courses in Wesleyan University on the atomic bombings and mountaintop removal mining.

 Eiko first conceived photo project A Body in Fukushima as a part of her fist solo project A Body in Places, which began with 12 hour-durational performances of A Body in Station at 30th Street Amtrak train station in Philadelphia in October 2014.
 To make a strong contrast to this majestic and busy Philadelphia station, Eiko thought about going to Fukushima she had previously visited alone in 2011 soon after earthquake, tsunami and nuclear meltdowns hit the area.
 She invited Johnston to collaborate.

 In 2014, Eiko and Johnston made two extended visits to the irradiated areas surrounding the Fukushima Daiichi nuclear reactors, where all residents had been evacuated.
 Only shortly before their visit in January, had people been allowed to visit these radiation-damaged areas, where access was limited to daylight hours only.

 Following the abandoned train lines, Eiko and Johnston visited the empty stations and their neighborhoods, places that formerly bustled with life and people.
 Over three years since the initial disaster occurred, the buildings hit by the tsunami remained in their damaged state.
 Those that survived without damage sat in a no-man’s land due to the radiation.
 Vines have grown covering the rusted tracks.
 In these locations, Eiko embodies bitter grief, anger and remorse, sometimes in vulnerable gestures and at other times dancing fiercely.